Emergence of simple and complex contagion dynamics from weighted belief networks: Results

 \paragraph{Scenario 1}Stabilising contagion behaves like a simple contagion (see Fig.~\ref{fig:results_simplecomplex}a,~d)

 At the start of the simulation, the hub has an unstable belief network with beliefs $\{-1, +1, +1\}$.
 A fraction of its neighbors has a stable belief network with weights $\{+1, +1, +1\}$ whereas the others have the same unstable belief network, i.e. $\{-1, +1, +1\}$.
 During the course of the simulation, the belief systems of the leaf individuals are held fixed (``zealots") while that of the hub varies as the consequence of the pairwise interactions with its neighbors.
+The fraction of stable individuals is the parameter varied in the simulations.

 \paragraph{Scenario 2} Destabilising contagion behaves like a complex contagion system (see Fig.~\ref{fig:results_simplecomplex}b,~e)